Never stayed in a hostel before? Never fear, we've got you covered with a list of everything you might want to know.

 This varies by hostel so check out the details of your hostel destination in particular.

 Great idea!
 We highly recommend booking ahead to make sure you get the room type you want at the current price.
 We get very busy during our peak periods and we'd hate for you to miss out.
-Book online here, through our Customer Services Team, contact the hostel directly, or make a booking from hostel to hostel as you travel.
+Book online, contact the hostel directly, or make a booking from hostel to hostel as you travel.

 While YHA started out focusing on youth travellers, we welcome guests of all ages.
 Lots of our dedicated members have been staying with us since they were kids and have come back with their own children!

-Under 18's are welcome but must be accompanied by an adult and either stay in a private room or a privatised dorm.
+Under 18's are welcome but must be accompanied by an adult and either stay in a private room or a privatised dorm if arranged with the hostel.
 Children aren't permitted to stay in multishare dorms with strangers irrespective of whether a known adult is accompanying them or not.

 Although our bunks are fitted with safety rails, top bunks are not recommended for children under the age of 9.
 If you've got very young children you may like to double-check that your hostel of choice has the facilities you need - some have cots available but these do need to be arranged in advance.